adhitya1978/Ericsson-dump-parser/README.md

-# Erricson-dump-parser
+# Ericsson-dump-parser
-Ericcson dump file parser
+Ericsson dump file parser
-Simple parsing XML or dump file from Ericsson networks.
+Utility to parse XML or dump file from Ericsson networks.